270 Days Until Havoc and The Uncertain End (part 2)

 “Why?”
 Kori asked.
 “Were they divorced?”

 “Divorced?
 No. It was complicated.”
 Evester answered.
+He then went on in a dreamlike speech to weave the story to them all.
 “They weren’t living together.
 She lived in the family house and he lived in one she helped pay for.
 They married for love, despite the protests of what would be best.
 They staid married because… I like to say it was for the benefits.
 After all how could they still love each other?
 Yet… They did.
 Their love was something far more complex.
-They seemed to communicate a lot, but I never heard it.
 She took care of my brother and sister, but my father fought to keep me with him.
 I didn’t hear much from her.”

 “Why?”
 Kony asked.